PurplePrint/Bacchanalian-Mobs/README.md

 # Bacchanalian-Mobs
-All-in-one hardcore mobs for Minecraft with dynamic difficulty and flexible config.
+All-in-one hardcore mobs mod for Minecraft with dynamic difficulty and flexible config.